triangledirt/obj/README.md

 ## real time

-alib doesn't use much memory or processing time.
+case doesn't use much memory or processing time.
 So it is real time.

 It doesn't guarantee to produce the same result twice.
 It doesn't store its state when it's not running.
 There are no settings for you to mess with.
 No threads, disk access, network or database connections: just a small library to attach to your process.

-alib does not profess to be perfect for any one task.
-It is not for critical tasks. alib is generalized object classification with statistical, genetic, and other methods under the hood.
+case does not profess to be perfect for any one task.
+It is not for critical tasks. case is generalized object classification with statistical, genetic, and other methods under the hood.

-## build and use alib
+## build and use case

 To build, get the source code, change to its directory and execute:

     ./make

 That builds object files and a library.
-Include "[alib.h](https://github.com/triangledirt/alib/blob/main/alib.h)" in your project and see that file and the rest of this document for the syntax of observation/classification functions and set-to-set inference functions.
+Include "[case.h](https://github.com/triangledirt/case/blob/main/case.h)" in your project and see that file and the rest of this document for the syntax of observation/classification functions and set-to-set inference functions.

-alib.h contains a #define called ALIB_VERBOSE.
+case.h contains a #define called CASE_VERBOSE.
 Set it to 1 to make noise when operating, 0 to be quiet.

 ## observe and classify objects

 These two functions are used to observe and classify objects:

-    void alib_observe(aobj_t obj, long type);
+    void case_observe(case_object_t obj, long type);
-    abit_t alib_classify(aobj_t obj, long type);
+    case_bit_t case_classify(case_object_t obj, long type);

-Call alib_observe() on an aobj_t when you see it.
+Call case_observe() on a case_object_t when you see it.
 Pass the type, which is a long you define to be one of 32 types.

     #define MUSHROOM 0
     #define GAME_MAP 1